urig/blog/about.he.markdown

 ---
 layout: page
-title: About
+title: אודות
-lang: en
+lang: he
-permalink: /about/
+permalink: /he/about/
 ---

+שלום!
 Hello and welcome to my software development blog.

 My name is Uri Goldstein and I've been programming computers since about 1985.
 I've worked as a programmer, a team leader, a consultant and a university lecturer.
 I've worked in organizations big (~250k people) and small (4 people in one room) and for services, product and project companies.